Beneficiaries

 Since the Coronavirus pandemic began Mufulira Wanderers legends, Penius Chirwa and McLean Kabwe have passed away.
 Livingstone legend and former Mayor, William Chipango sadly died as well.

 Zambia’s Legend of Legends, Ginger Pensulo suffered a massive stroke.
 He passed away in hospital in Luanshya on April 18th 2021.
-Patrick Nkole has been a frequent visitor to hospital and clearly requires some assistance.
+Patrick Nkole has been a frequent visitor to hospital and clearly requires substantial assistance.